 Used book market

-The used book markets in the U.S. depends on a Supreme court ruling from 1908 that prohibited copyright holders from mandating conditions of resale (see “doctrine of first sale” link for details).
-This solidified the idea that copyright only applies to “first sale” of a product.
-Ebooks in their present form only offer a first sale market.
-In the ebook space there have be no tests of this particular ruling and there is no viable “second market” for resales.
+The used book markets in the U.S. depend on a Supreme Court ruling from 1908 that prohibited copyright holders from mandating conditions of resale (see “doctrine of first sale” link for details).
+This solidified the idea that copyright only applies to the “first sale” of a product.
+Ebooks in their present form only offer a first-sale market.
+In the ebook space, there have been no tests of this particular ruling and there is no viable “second market” for resales.

 Ebooks and their publishers